transcom/milmove_load_testing/README.md

 # Load Testing

+Load testing for the [MilMove](https://github.com/transcom/mymove) application is done with the code in this repo.
+Testing employs the [locust.io](https://docs.locust.io/en/stable/) framework which in turn uses the [Bravado](https://bravado.readthedocs.io/en/stable/) swagger library to make requests.

 ## Creating devlocal users for load testing

 Load testing will require that you create a number of different users for your scenarios.
 To create a devlocal